Come enjoy wonderful fellowship and meet new friends at Reveille United Methodist Women.

 Reveille UMW is open to all women within and outside Reveille, and is composed of five groups, known as circles, that allow for closer fellowship time, programs, and projects.
 The circles have diverse programs including speakers, book reviews, Bible study, outings, and outreach.
 Each circle meets once a month, from September to May.
 All the circles come together each quarter for a general meeting.
 The general meetings include a guest speaker from a not-for-profit that benefits women and children.
 The program is followed by lunch.
 Child care is available for general meetings.

-For more information, contact UMW co-co-presidents Laura Lay and Catherine Rauschenberg.
+For more information, contact UMW co-presidents Laura Lay and Carolyn Blaylock.
 Or visit one of our circle meetings (September-May):

 Lucy Blanton Circle